draxios/docs/for-establishing-it-ai-team.md

 5. **Code Generation**: AI can generate boilerplate code functions, logic examples, and API calls, providing developers with a solid starting point and accelerating the development process.

+5. **Code Migration**: AI can be used to migrate code from one product to another, to translate different programming languages, and upgrade dependencies and frameworks.

-6. **Training**: AI can be used to train employees seamlessly on various topics while also testing critical and abstract thinking.
+6. **Training**: AI can be used to train employees seamlessly on various topics, including best practices, security, while also testing critical and abstract thinking.

 7. **Customer Experience**: AI-driven chatbots and virtual assistants can provide personalized and instant customer support around the clock and can be used to create tickets and perform other simple operational tasks.